hyenasky/hyenasky/README.md

     - [ ] [xrasm](https://github.com/xrarch/newsdk/tree/main/XrAsm) will be a retargetable assembler.
     - [ ] [xrlink](https://github.com/xrarch/newsdk/tree/main/XrLink) will be a retargetable linker, with support for static and dynamic linking of a custom object file format.
 - [x] [a4x](https://github.com/xrarch/a4x) is the firmware for XR/station, written in Jackal.
 It supports hot-switching to the old a3x firmware to boot "old world" operating systems.
 - [x] [xremu](https://github.com/xrarch/xremu) is the emulator for XR/station, written using C and the SDL library.
 It has support for simulating multiple CPUs in an SMP configuration.
+It is capable of being compiled with Emscripten to run in a web browser.

 ### Booting the April 1991 Windows NT Build